j-keck/lsleases/MANUAL.md

 Because 'DHCP Release' datagrams are no broadcasts, **lsleases** can not know about invalidated leases.
 To workaround this problem, there are two methods implemented:

-'active mode': check per arping if host online (default)
+'active mode': check per ping (icmp on windows, arping others) if host online (default)

 'passive mode': clear old leases expire based (-p flag)

-The expiration check interval (arping / verify expired leases) is with the flag '-t' configurable.
+The expiration check interval (ping / verify expired leases) is with the flag '-t' configurable.